ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

 1. Integrate Pipeline with Cloudant Database
 2. Add Visualizations that Communicate Valuable Insights
 3. Containerize the pipeline (Consider Kubflow)
-4. Add more extensive unit tests
+4. Add more extensive unit tests for workflow